green-nudge-northeastern/green-nudge-web-app/README.md

 - **What is npm?**
     `npm` is the default package manager for Node.js.
 A package manager makes it easier to publish and share Node.js source code libraries.
 The npm package manager simplifies library installation, updating, and uninstallation.

+- **Conventions for git commit messages**
+    It's a good practice to follow some conventions when writing commit messages.
+Typically, the commits should be prefixed with a type, such as `feat`, `build`, `fix`, `docs`, `style`, `refactor`, `test`, or `chore`.

+    For example:
+    ```
+    feat: Add the forgot password feature to the login page
+    fix: Fix the error message when user fails to login
+    docs: Update README.md with getting started instructions
+    ```

+    These conventions are completely optional in our case, but I would highly recommend following them 😊!

+    If you'd like to know more about the conventions, you can check out: [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/)

 # Understanding the Project Structure